 · Tower Semiconductor Israel has the second largest fab in the country after Intel.
 Its site contains 200mm capabilities and 150mm diameter wafers, which is used to provide turnkey services for local and international companies including Motorola, and SanDisk.

 · Other semiconductor multinationals present in Israel include Freescale Semiconductor, Infineon, Vishay, Zoran, Texas Instruments, IBM, Marvel, SanDisk, Applied Materials and KLA-Tencor

 · SELA, an Israeli company that developed automated scanning electron microscope (SEM) and transmission electron microscope (TEM) preparation equipment, was named as Editor's Choice Best Product Award in 1998 by the prestigious Semiconductor International magazine for its TEMpro sample preparation system.
 The company was acquired by Israel's Camtek in 2009.

 · Israel’s Saifun Semiconductors Ltd., acquired by Spansion in 2007, developed technology to quadruple memory capacity in serial flash memory devices for products such as digital cameras, cellular phones, PDAs and other devices.

 · Israel’s DSP, with, 60% market share, is leading the development and marketing of components and software in the cellular communications market.
 The company creates, markets, licenses and supports software and integrated circuits based on digital signal processing (DSP) technology and proprietary ASICs for the

 analog and digital cellular, wireless data communications and wireless PBX markets.
-DSPC was acquired by Marvell in 2006.
+DSPC was acquired by Intel in 1999 and subsequently by Marvell in 2006.

 · Negevtech's proprietary Step & ImageTM technology is a highly developed numerical aperture ultraviolet inspection tool which combines bright and dark field imaging and is used by leading memory manufacturers worldwide.